Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 The connector uses the DocuSign client library that relies on the DocuSign REST API and uses OAuth JWT for authentication, for more see [OAuth JWT](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-jsonwebtoken){:target="_blank"}.

-The basic steps to achieve are:
+The basic steps to achieve this are:

 1. Create a DocuSign account.